alexmolas/alexmolas.github.io/_posts/2022-05-04-counterintuitive-coin-game.md

 \langle \text{prize} \rangle = \sum_{i=0}^{\infty} p_i \times \textrm{prize}_i = \sum_{i=1}^{\infty} \frac{1}{2^i} 2^i = \sum_{i=0}^{\infty} 1 = \infty
 $$

 WOW!
-The expected prize is $$\infty$$, which means that a rational player would be willing to pay an infinite quantity of money to play the game.
+The expected prize is $\infty$, which means that a rational player would be willing to pay an infinite quantity of money to play the game.
+However, I guess no one would ever bet all his money to a game like that.
+What's going on here?

 # Classical solutions